Nwakakukaks/prototype/readme.md

 VersionOne: AI-powered multi-agent system to build and launch the v1 of any dApp.
 Builders commit only to validated ideas, saving dev time and funding.

+## Sample prompts

+- Hey guys, I have an idea for a startup called LendChain—a decentralized lending platform that leverages smart contracts for secure collateral management and optimized yield generation.
+Our platform would use real-time risk assessments to dynamically adjust interest rates, provide instant loan approvals, and maintain full transparency through auditable smart contracts, ensuring both borrowers and lenders have a seamless, secure experience.

+-